 - improved lighting in downtown; and

-- providing assistance to individuals who want to learn about and take advantage of a full range of travel options.
+- providing assistance to learn about and take advantage of a full range of travel options.

 These efforts are being accomplished by using federal and state funds along with local matching funds.
 Springfield’s Mayor and Council place a very high value on open and transparent public processes that involve our citizens, and other stakeholders, in exploring issues and identifying problems and solutions.

 The Our Main Street projects are coordinated through a three-tiered management structure that includes project direction provided by an ad hoc Governance Team composed of the Springfield Mayor and Councilors, LTD Board, the Oregon Department of Transportation, and management representation staff.
 Additional coordination occurs through project managers and agency staff oversight.
 For more information including meeting schedules, notes, materials, and agendas, visit the Governance Team Page.